 California is a somewhat small borough located in the state of Pennsylvania.
 With a population of 6,608 people and two constituent neighborhoods, California is the 197th largest community in Pennsylvania.

+California is a somewhat ethnically-diverse borough.
 The people who call California home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of California residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in California include Irish, Italian, Polish, and Slovak.
+Important ancestries of people in California include Irish, Italian, Polish, and English.

 The most common language spoken in California is English.
 Other important languages spoken here include Spanish and Korean.